slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

-2) On difficult opponents, to win, besides outworking them, you'll need all weaponry.
+HINTS: on difficult opponents, to win, besides outworking them, you'll need all weaponry.

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*